 Sweet & Sticky Orange Teriyaki Chicken Wings

-I’ve made enough teriyaki dishes for the family that sometimes I worry that my children would demand something different.
-Luckily they have been really good kids so far.
-They might grumble a little, but they usually end up eating the same food I have to make, especially a recipe that I have been testing over a good deal of time.
-Because of this, I occasionally find myself tinkering with ideas on how to tweak an original recipe to spice things up.
+I’ve made enough teriyaki dishes for the family, and sometimes I worry that my children would demand something different.
+Luckily, they have been really good kids so far.
+They might grumble a little, but they usually end up eating the same food I have to make, especially a recipe that I have been testing for a good deal of time.
+Because of this, I occasionally find myself tinkering with ideas to tweak an original recipe to spice things up.
 Do you have the same experience in the kitchen?

-A little change to the familiar would make them so happy, like these Orange Teriyaki Chicken Wings.
+A little change to the familiar would make them happy, like these Orange Teriyaki Chicken Wings.
 ‘Mom’s making teriyaki.
 Oh, but these taste different.
 So sweet!
 So good!
-Orange flavored teriyaki!.’ they exclaimed.
-It was fun to watch them devouring the ‘orange flavored’ wings.
+Orange-flavored teriyaki!’ they exclaimed.
+It was fun to watch them devour the’ orange-flavored’ wings.

 To make these chicken wings extra special, I added orange marmalade to my original teriyaki seasoning.
-I found orange marmalade an incredibly versatile and delicious ingredient for cooking.
-It is not just yummy on a toast or sweets, but it is also fantastic in savory dishes.
+Orange marmalade is an incredibly versatile and delicious ingredient for cooking.
+It is not just yummy on toast or sweets, but it is also fantastic in savory dishes.
 The concentrated sweetness and citrus tang can really elevate the overall flavor.
-A great must-have item in the refrigerator.
+It is a great must-have item in the refrigerator.

-If you’re looking to learn how to make chicken teriyaki using the authentic Japanese method, I have the recipe here.
+If you want to learn how to make chicken teriyaki using the authentic Japanese method, I have the recipe here.
 But if you’re up for something with an extra touch, give these Orange Teriyaki Chicken Wings a try.
-Cooked in a Dutch oven on a stovetop, it is really simple and there’s no marinating required.
-The wings smothered in the flavorful sauce are perfectly sticky and perfectly sweet.
-They are also great for busy weeknights, lazy Fridays, patio parties, or every other day in between.
+Cooked in a Dutch oven on a stovetop, it is really simple, and there’s no marinating required.
+The wings, smothered in the flavorful sauce, are perfectly sticky and sweet.
+They are also great for busy weeknights, lazy Fridays, patio parties, or every other day.

-My recipe calls for 10 pieces of drumettes as I served it as a side dish for my family.
-Obviously, it was not enough for them.
-You may want to double the batch if you know you have some serious wings eaters at home.
+My recipe calls for 10 pieces of drumettes, which I served as a side dish for my family.
+It was not enough for them.
+You may want to double the batch if you know you have some serious wing eaters at home.
 Enjoy!

 Orange Teriyaki Chicken Wings